Dominance of Viled Heart

-Tuk couldn’t help but feel small in the grand hall of the prince’s palace, its towering ceilings stretching into infinity.
-The air was thick with tension as Tuk entered, trying to steady her breath.
-The prince sat on his throne, his cold gaze fixed on her, like he could see right through her.
+I couldn’t help but feel small in the grand hall of the prince’s palace, its towering ceilings stretching into infinity.
+The air was thick with tension as I entered, trying to steady my breath.
+Prince Michaelli sat on his throne, his cold gaze fixed on me, like he could see right through me.

-Tuk swallowed hard, feeling the weight of the prince’s expectations pressing down on her.
-The scroll in question was clutched tightly in her hand—a seemingly innocuous piece of parchment that had caused her endless headaches for the past month.
+I swallowed hard, feeling the weight of his expectations pressing down on me.
+The copy of the scroll in my hand felt heavier than ever—a seemingly innocuous piece of parchment that had caused me endless headaches for the past month.

-When faced with danger, humor was Tuk’s shield—a way to deflect the sharpness of reality.
+When faced with danger, humor was my shield—a way to deflect the sharpness of reality.
 Nothing goes wrong if you mix some truth with lies.

-The prince’s voice cut through the silence like a blade.
-“Historian Tuk,” he began, his tone calm but with an undercurrent of menace, “It has been a month.
+His voice cut through the silence like a blade.
+“Historian Tuk,” he began, his tone calm but laced with menace, “it has been a month.
 You assured me that a few of these scrolls would be decoded by now.
 And yet, I see no results.”

-Sweat trickled down Tuk’s back.
-She had to be careful.
-She didn’t know the prince well, but she was sure this was not a man to mess with, especially when it came to the scrolls.
+Sweat trickled down my back.
+I had to be careful.
+I didn’t know the prince well, but I was sure this was not a man to mess with, especially when it came to the scrolls.
 I can’t change the past, but I could try to save myself now.

-“Your Highness,” Tuk started, forcing a smile onto her face, “I must admit that I was overly optimistic in my initial assessment.
+“Your Highness,” I started, forcing a smile onto my face, “I must admit that I was overly optimistic in my initial assessment.
 You see, when I first looked at the scroll, I thought it was written in a dialect I was familiar with.
 But the more I studied it, the harder it became.
 This job needs someone really smart.”

-The prince raised an eyebrow, his expression unimpressed.
+He raised an eyebrow, unimpressed.
 “So, you’re saying you’re not skilled enough to do it?”

-Yes, exactly, you crazy man! she thought, but quickly masked her frustration with a shocked face and mimicked the polite gestures Leon always used.
+Yes, exactly, you crazy man!
+I thought, but quickly masked my frustration with a shocked face and mimicked the polite gestures Leon always used.

-“Oh, no, Your Highness!” she said, her hands moving in an overly respectful sweep.
+“Oh, no, Your Highness!”
+I said, my hands moving in an overly respectful sweep.
 “I can do it, but I need more time.
 The words in this scroll are tricky.
 Take this symbol ☥, for example—it looks like it means ‘person,’ but it could also mean ‘fire,’ or ‘a cross with rope.’
 Deciding which one is right takes time.”

-Tuk paused, carefully calculating her answer.
+I paused, carefully calculating my answer.
 “Well, Your Highness, with how complex it is, I’d say… several weeks per word.”

 “Per word?”
-The prince’s voice suddenly turned dangerously soft, like the calm before a storm.
+His voice turned dangerously soft, like the calm before a storm.

-The prince stared at her, silence heavy in the air.
-Tuk’s heart raced.
-She needed to change the focus, fast.
-A grin crept onto her face.
+He stared at me, silence heavy in the air.
+My heart raced.
+I needed to change the focus, fast.
+A grin crept onto my face.

-“And, Your Highness,” Tuk added, her tone turning playful, “if I rushed and got it wrong, who knows what might happen?
+“And, Your Highness,” I added, turning playful, “if I rushed and got it wrong, who knows what might happen?
 We could end up with a purple dinosaur, Barney instead of a dragon!”

-The prince’s eyes narrowed, and the room fell silent.
+His eyes narrowed.
+The room fell silent.
 “Barney?” he asked, looking confused.

-Tuk instantly regretted her choice of words.
-“Uh, yes, Your Highness,” she stammered, “Barney is… a friendly purple dinosaur who likes to sing and play.
+I instantly regretted my choice of words.
+“Uh, yes, Your Highness,” I stammered, “Barney is… a friendly purple dinosaur who likes to sing and play.
 Lots of hugs, not much fire.”

 Why did I even bring up Barney?!
-Tuk thought, her face flushing.
-The prince stared at her for a long moment, and then, for the first time, a faint twitch appeared at the corner of his mouth.
+My face flushed.
+It's because of my niece!
+He stared at me for a long moment, and then, for the first time, a faint twitch appeared at the corner of his mouth.

 “Historian Tuk,” he said, his voice cool but with a touch of humor, “you’re lucky I find your… creativity… entertaining.
 I’ll give you more time.
 But be warned: my patience has limits.
 If you fail, not even purple dinosaurs will save you.”

-Tuk bowed deeply, hiding her sigh of relief.
+I bowed deeply, hiding my sigh of relief.
 “Thank you, Your Highness.
 I promise to work hard on this scroll.
 Maybe I’ll even find a way to make the dragon a little less… cuddly.”

-The prince waved her away like she was dismissed, and Tuk left the hall.
-As she walked out, she couldn’t help but chuckle.
-She’d escaped the prince’s anger—for now.
-With any luck, she’d figure out the scroll’s meaning before her next close call.
+He waved me away, and I hurried out of the hall.
+As I walked out, I couldn’t help but chuckle.
+I’d escaped his anger—for now.
+With any luck, I’d figure out the scroll’s meaning before my next close call.

 As I walked through the corridor, one of the warriors invited me, or perhaps the right word is dragged me, to their group.
 The next thing I knew, I was in a tavern where they decided to throw a celebration after winning a recent battle.
 They praised me for how their weapon made a big difference to their training, so I guess they invited me here to show their gratitude, which wasn’t exactly my intention.